younessassassi/fullstack-nanodegree-catalog/README.md

 source /usr/local/bin/virtualenvwrapper.sh
 ```

-3. save a close the file
+3. Save and close the file
-4. navigate to the project directory
+4. Navigate to the project directory

 ```sh
 $ cd path/to/project/folder